nobelisab/web_design/README.md

-# Healthy Living Investments - Being created with a Coursera course.
+# Healthy Living Investments - Being Created with a Coursera Course

 This is a web design services guide to different types of websites which are offered through Healthy Living Investments.